diegoclair/go_utils/validator/README.md

 ### ValidateStruct

 The `ValidateStruct` method validates the given data set using the validator instance.
 It returns an error if the validation fails, with detailed error messages for each validation rule that was not satisfied.
 The error message includes information about the field name and the specific validation rule that failed.
+This function returns a error of type [resterrors.RestErr](../resterrors/README.md).

 ## Usage